-4.1.3 Revoked Episodes
+4.1.4 Revoked episodes

 In order to reduce seem bias, spell data are preloaded by prior wave information.
-This information from prior waves can be revoked by the respondent in the current wave.
-Spell data therefore contain information on revocation (see, for example, variable disagint).
-Reasons for revocation/ contradiction are manifold, they depend on the information given to the respondent to recall the episode (see questionnaire for the exact wording of episode data collection).
-Whenever an episode is revoked by the respondent, the episode is marked as revoked/contradicted.
-The corresponding information is gathered anew and stored as a new episode in the current data collection wave.
-It is not actively marked as a corrected spell.
-Identification of homologue spells (previously given information and its correction in the subsequent wave) is up to the user.
-Please note: As it is technically impossible during data collection to indicate a start date prior to the last interview date, virtually all corrected spell episodes are left censored (exception: episodes that started on the last waves interview date).
+This information from previous waves can be revoked by the respondent during the current interview.
+Spell datasets therefore also contain information about revocations (variables disagint, disagwave).
+The reasons for a revocation or contradiction are manifold; they depend mainly on the information that is presented to the respondent to remember the episode (see the questionnaires for the exact wording of the episode data collection).

+If an episode is later revoked by the respondent, this episode is marked accordingly in the dataset.
+The respective information is collected again in the current interview and saved as a new episode in the actual data collection wave.
+The updated spell is not flagged as a corrected spell.
+The identification of related spells (=previously given information plus their correction in the following wave) is up to the data user.
+Please note: Since it is technically impossible to specify a start date for an episode prior to the last interview date, virtually all corrected spell episodes are left-censored.
+The only exception are episodes that started on the interview date of the last wave.